Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-By the bounds (\ref{eq : rbd2}), (\ref{eq : dZi+-kl}) and (\ref{eq : dZjkl2}) all of the subsurface coefficients of the pair $\rho(k_{i})$ and $\rho(l_{i})$ are bounded above by $\textbf{m}+2M$.
-Let $K_{2},C_{2}$ be the constants corresponding to the threshold constant $\textbf{m}+2M$ in the distance formula (\ref{eq : dsf}).
+By the bounds (\ref{eq : rbd2}), (\ref{eq : dZi+-kl}) and (\ref{eq : dZjkl2}) all of the subsurface coefficients of the pair $\rho(k_{i})$ and $\rho(l_{i})$ except that of $S$ are bounded above by ${\bf m}+2M$.
+Let $K_{2},C_{2}$ be the constants corresponding to the threshold constant ${\bf m}+2M$ in the distance formula (\ref{eq : dsf}).
 Then we have